-There’s nothing quite like an onsen after a day of exploring, shopping, and eating your way around Tokyo.
+There’s nothing like a hot spring after a day of exploring, shopping, and eating your way around Tokyo.
 But what if you have tattoos?
 Aren’t tattoos banned in Japanese bathhouses?
-Despite what you may have heard, there are actually heaps of tattoo-friendly onsen in and around Tokyo.
+Despite what you may have heard, there are actually a lot of tattoo-friendly onsen and sento (public bathhouses) in and around Tokyo — if you know where to look.

-While the number of onsen and sento in Tokyo might be small compared to more rural areas, they’re still around and play a big part in local communities.
-With attitudes relaxing towards body art at many of the city’s bathhouses, you don’t need to miss out on this slice of Japanese culture just because of your tatts.
-So, before you resign yourself to a life of onsen-less despair, allow us to immerse you in the world of Tokyo’s tattoo-friendly onsen and wash away your worries.
+While the overall number of onsen and sento in Tokyo is relatively small compared to more rural areas, bathing culture is still a thing in the city, and it plays an important role in local communities.
+With attitudes relaxing towards body art at many of the city’s bathhouses, you don’t need to miss out just because of your ink.

-• Pro tip: Want to visit an onsen but not sure about the etiquette?
-Then book this great package, and a guide will take you to a tattoo- and foreigner-friendly onsen in Tokyo.
-They’ll make sure you know everything you need to before you head in for a soak
+Pro tip: Want to visit an onsen, but not sure about the etiquette?
+Then book a hot-spring package, and have a guide take you to a tattoo-friendly onsen in Tokyo.
+They’ll make sure you know everything you need to, before you head in for a soak.

-As you might have heard, this is typically due to cultural associations between tattoos and organized crime.
+This is typically due to cultural associations between tattoos and organized crime in Japan.
 As a result, some onsen and sento, as well as some fitness centers and public pools, prohibit tattoos.
-While it’s probably obvious that tattooed foreigners aren’t yakuza members, these policies often exist to avoid discomfort among their patrons, particularly elderly locals who may associate tattoos with crime or intimidation.
+While it’s probably obvious that tattooed foreigners aren’t yakuza members, these policies often exist to avoid discomfort among patrons, particularly elderly locals who may associate tattoos with crime or intimidation.
 Attitudes are changing, though, and many bathhouses in Tokyo and regional areas are allowing tattoos in order to welcome foreign tourists.

 What’s the difference between onsen and sento?